Last Updated on June 9, 2023

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-If you watched the first season of the PBS Masterpiece period drama and don’t know if you should tune in for season 2, or if you missed season 1 altogether and aren’t sure if you should start watching now, read on: this review (with minor spoilers) should help you decide.
+If you watched the first season of the PBS Masterpiece period drama and don’t know if you should keep watching, or if you missed season 1 altogether and aren’t sure if you should start watching now, read on: this review (with minor spoilers) should help you decide.

 Keeley Hawes (Upstairs Downstairs) stars as an intrepid widow who decamps from dreary England to a sun-dappled Greek island with her four recalcitrant children, ages 11 to 21, on this adaptation of Gerald Durrell’s My Family and Other Animals and its two sequels.

 Alongside Hawes’ matriarch Louisa Durrell are eldest son, Larry (Josh O’Connor), a budding writer on his way to becoming the famous novelist Lawrence Durrell; son number two, Leslie (Callum Woodhouse), an impulsive firearms enthusiast; daughter Margo (Daisy Waterstone), sixteen and man-crazy; and eleven-year-old Gerry (Milo Parker), who only has eyes for wildlife and grew up to be a world-renowned naturalist.

 The real life matriarch of the family, Louisa, was widowed when her 43-year-old husband Lawrence Samuel Durrell, a railway engineer, died from a stroke in 1928.
 They were both Anglo-Indians, and they were raising their children in India during the British Raj.